alucky4416/lvusbrh2_measure_project/usbrh2_simulator_tinygo/README.md

-# USBRH2 simulator for xiao-rp2040
+# USBRH2 simulator for xiao-rp2040 (or pico, rp2040 controller)

 ## About
-This firmware is USBRH2 simulator for Seeed xiao-rp2040.
+This firmware is USBRH2 simulator for Seeed xiao-rp2040 or pico, RP2040 controller.
 USBRH2 is Temperature and Relative humidity sensor (using Sensirion SHT-31).
 This firmware is developed using TinyGo.